secretstartups/handbook/culture/inclusion/tmrg-gitlab-women/mentorship-program/index.html.md

 **Initial program kickoff**

-All mentors and mentees will gather for a live program kickoff to recap program goals, answer questions, address concerns, and network.
-We'll host multiple sessions of this kickoff to accommodate workings hours of all participants.
-The session will run between 30 and 45 minutes.
+All mentors and mentees will gather for a live program kickoff.
+This will be a panle format with a short discussion about panelists past experience with mentorship and provide an opportunity for team members to ask program questions.
+We'll host 3 sessions of this kickoff to accommodate workings hours of all participants.
+The session will run for 25 minutes.

+Watch the replay of our 3 kick-off sessions below:

+**Session 1:**

+<iframe width="560" height="315" src="https://www.youtube.com/embed/cuRT7nUU10Q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+**Session 2:**

+**Session 3:**

 **1:1 Mentor Sessions**